crbikebike/py-azure-translate/README.md

 *Primary Usage*

-Contains a function named get_translate that will take a string and return the full XML response from Azure's Translation service.
-Future implementations may return only the string value, however due to the final usecase in main.py not being clear the metadata from the response is included in the response.
-This means the receiver will need to parse the <string> XML tag to get the translated string value.
-Also currently hardcoded to go from English to Spanish.
+Contains a function named get_translate that will take an English string and return Spanish string from Azure's Translation service.
+Currently hardcoded to go from English to Spanish.
 Lots of other config options to be had in the future.

 **main.py**